Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 30S and 00N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 30 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.44 degrees Kelvin in August 2025, compared to 0.47 in the previous month.
+In oceanic locations at latitudes between 30 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.32 degrees Kelvin in November 2025, compared to 0.33 in October 2025.

 History.
-Here’s a quick look at some descriptive statistics we calculated on the whole sample: the anomaly reached its maximum of 0.86 degrees Kelvin in March 2016; it reached a minimum of -1.22 in January 1917; it averaged -0.28.
+Take a look at a few summary statistics calculated on the full sample: the anomaly had a mean value of -0.28 degrees Kelvin; it recorded its maximum of 0.86 in March 2016; it reached its lowest level of -1.22 in January 1917.

 Latest values